emupton/google-results-rest-api/README.md

 }
 ```
 Error codes:
-- 503 ServiceUnavailable when Google is returning a non-200 response to the search request
+- 503 ServiceUnavailable when Google is returning a non-200 response to the search request, or when the formatting of its search result page has changed